12 Effective Home Remedies for High Blood Pressure

 10. Practise Deep Breathing

-In Ayurveda, deep breathing is known as pranayama.
+In Ayurveda, deep breathing is known as Pranayama.
 Pranayama is the practice of controlling the breath to bring about physical, mental, and spiritual benefits.
 One of the benefits of pranayama is that it can help lower blood pressure.

 When you breathe deeply, you take in more oxygen, which helps to relax the body and mind.
 This relaxation helps to reduce the production of stress hormones, such as cortisol, which can raise blood pressure.
 Deep breathing also helps to slow down the heart rate, which further lowers blood pressure.
 [7]

-11. Eating Ginsing
+11. Eating Ginseng

 In Ayurveda, ginseng is believed to have a balancing effect on the body’s Doshas, or energies.
 It is thought to increase the production of nitric oxide, a molecule that helps to relax blood vessels and lower blood pressure.
 Ginseng also contains compounds that can help to reduce inflammation, which is another factor that can contribute to high blood pressure.